 - Bank Loans

-Traditional bank loans are a common option for businesses in need of financing.
+Traditional bank options are a common option for businesses in need of financing.

-Banks often offer competitive interest rates, high loan limits, and fast approval times.
-However, bank loans can be difficult to qualify for — making them a poor option for startups and businesses with poor credit history.
+Banks often offer competitive interest rates, high borrowing limits, and fast approval times.
+However, bank offerings can be difficult to qualify for — making them a poor option for startups and businesses with poor credit history.

 The Small Business Administration offers several loan programs to help small businesses get financing with favorable terms.

-While SBA loans typically offer very enticing interest rates and terms, they can be very difficult to qualify for.
+While SBA products typically offer very enticing interest rates and terms, they can be very difficult to qualify for.